 Expressing milk can be done by hand or, more usually, by using a pump to collect milk from the breast and store it in a bottle.
 Your health visitor or community midwife will be able to give advice on this.
-See also www.breastfedbabies.org between expressing or feeds may lower milk supply.
+See also www.breastfedbabies.org being removed regularly either by breastfeeding or expressing.
+Long periods between expressing or feeds may lower milk supply.